HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 1. Reads the DOCTYPE and registers the entity `xxe` with its SYSTEM identifier
 2. When it encounters `&xxe;` in the document body, looks up the entity
-3. Sees the `SYSTEM` keyword and attempts to fetch `file:///etc/passwd`
+3. If entity resolution is enabled, it sees the `SYSTEM` keyword and attempts to fetch `file:///etc/passwd`
 4. Reads the file content and substitutes it in place of `&xxe;`
 5. Continues parsing the document with the substituted content